SolBlazeOrg/governance-proposals/proposals/0004-increase-user-airdrops-and-adjust-protocol-team-incentives.md

 No - The airdrop distribution will remain unchanged and no forum will be created

 ## Next Steps
-If the proposal passes, the airdrop distribution parameters will be updated and forum will be created during the same week.
+If the proposal passes, the airdrop distribution parameters will be updated and the forum will be created during the same week.
+Pending airdrops to DeFi teams will be sent to the SolBlaze DAO by the next airdrop.

 If the proposal fails, SolBlaze will discuss any shortcomings or concerns that caused this proposal to fail, make any necessary revisions, and submit a new proposal to the SolBlaze DAO.